- User Since

 Well but I have to disagree that it's "not a viewport shading option".
 It's both.
 That's why the occlude selection and xray got merged, to make it both a shading & selection option.
 So it should be regarded as both.
 I agree with @Brecht Van Lommel (brecht) here but I get the frustration.

-@Clément Foucault (fclem) Sounds good to me.
-I agree that it should be turned off by default.
+@Clément Foucault (fclem) I agree that it should be turned off by default.
 This added option can make it really confusing if the user are unaware of it.

 They are independent things.
 One is a shading mode, the other is a tool setting to allow selecting through or not.